 Non-Executive member (Chair)

 David was appointed as an Independent Governor in February 2017 and is also currently Chair of the Education Advisory Committee.
 He is currently the Chairman of Coltman Precast Concrete Ltd and a Deputy Lieutenant for the West Midlands.
-Between 2003 and 2011 they were appointed as the Director General of the British Chambers of Commerce, representing the interests of 100,000 businesses from Westminster.
+Between 2003 and 2011 he was appointed as the Director General of the British Chambers of Commerce, representing the interests of 100,000 businesses from Westminster.
 Prior to this, David was the Chief Executive of the Coventry and Warwickshire Chamber of Commerce.

 In their commercial life, Simon was appointed Marketing and Propositions Director for RM Education in January 2019, the leading EdTech business providing technology products and service solutions to primary and secondary schools across the UK and globally.

 Simon’s career has spanned a number of sectors, from Technology to Travel, Retail to Telco, Utilities to Financial Services, Education to the Third Sector, on client side and agency, where they have held senior marketing and commercial roles.

 They were VP and Head of Field Marketing across Europe, Middle East, India and Africa for the IT Services business Fujitsu for seven years and have held Board-level positions for Thomas Cook, the Post Office, Virgin, EdF Energy and NatWest Bank.
 For the last two years Simon has been developing a more independent career, as Interim Marketing Director for the travel brand, Wendy Wu Tours; Strategy Director for the UK’s largest Health and Safety brand, Arco Ltd; and before that as Interim CEO of strategic communications research consultancy, ComRes.

 Simon is a Liveryman for the Worshipful Company of Marketors, a Freeman of the City of London, and was a columnist for the magazine, Marketing Week, for 4 years.
 Simon speaks regularly at industry conferences and has been a judge for many marketing and customer service awards.
 They are an alumnus of Coventry University, having graduated with a BSc Hons in Geography in 1988.